dxnty/Projects/README.md

 # Projects
-This folder contains all the projects I recently made
+This folder contains some of the projects I made over the years.

-[ !!! ] It do *not* contains all the projects I made during my student career, only those that I *recently* made